A star falls in to the abyss. 3rd January 2022

 He - "Sorry, you lost me there"

-Remember this phrase, because in February it will return - when I make one more attempt to get to the truth of all this.
+Because in 14th February 2022 it will return - when I make one more attempt to get to the truth of all this.

 Comments